Jennifer Jason Leigh: 2000s

 She served as a jury member at the 57th Venice International Film Festival in 2000.
 Leigh had a brief role as a gangster's doomed wife in Sam Mendes's Road to Perdition (2002) and co-starred as Meg Ryan's brutally murdered sister in Jane Campion's erotic thriller In the Cut (2003).
 She went on to play Stevie, the prostitute girlfriend of Christian Bale's character in the dark thriller The Machinist (2004).
 Mick LaSalle of the San Francisco Chronicle commented that "As the downtrodden, sexy, trusting, and quietly funny prostitute, Leigh is, of course, in her element".
 Her performance as a manipulative stage mother in Don McKellar's film Childstar won her a Genie Award for Best Performance by an Actress in a Supporting Role in 2005.

 After many years of wanting to be in a Todd Solondz film, she appeared in Palindromes (2004).
-Leigh was originally cast as Vincent Gallo's girlfriend in his self-directed film The Brown Bunny, and was apparently prepared to perform oral sex on Gallo as the script required.
+Leigh was originally cast as Vincent Gallo's girlfriend in his self-directed film The Brown Bunny and was apparently prepared to perform oral sex on Gallo as the script required.
 Leigh subsequently commented that "it just didn't work out" and the role was eventually played by Chloë Sevigny.
 She also appeared in the psychological thriller The Jacket (2005), alongside Adrien Brody and Keira Knightley.
 Leigh appeared in the 2008 ensemble film Synecdoche, New York and has acted in two films written and directed by her then-partner Noah Baumbach: Margot at the Wedding, co-starring Nicole Kidman, and Greenberg.
 Leigh has said that the roles were not specifically written for her, as Baumbach does not write roles with actors in mind.
 In 2009, Leigh was cast in the Showtime comedy-drama series Weeds, becoming a regular guest in the eighth season.

 Leigh has received three separate career tributes: at the Telluride Film Festival in 1993, a special award for her contribution to independent cinema from the Film Society of Lincoln Center in 2002, and a week-long retrospective of her film work held by the American Cinematheque at Los Angeles's Grauman's Egyptian Theatre in 2001.

 2010s–present

+Leigh joined the drama series Revenge on ABC in 2012.